ErezAmirav/fabric-practice-nextjs/README.md

 - Add editable text to the canvas.

 #### How It Works
-- Image Upload:
-Users can select an image file using the provided file input.
+- Image Upload:<br>Users can select an image file using the provided file input.
 Upon selection, the image is displayed on the canvas.

-- Image Animation:
-The uploaded image is animated from side to side continuously using the Fabric.js library.
+- Image Animation:<br>The uploaded image is animated from side to side continuously using the Fabric.js library.

-- Image Removal:
-After a specified duration (default: 5 seconds), the uploaded image is automatically removed from the canvas.
+- Image Removal:<br>After a specified duration (default: 5 seconds), the uploaded image is automatically removed from the canvas.

-- Editable Text:
-Users can add editable text to the canvas by clicking the "Add Editable Text" button.
+- Editable Text:<br>Users can add editable text to the canvas by clicking the "Add Editable Text" button.
 The text can be edited directly on the canvas.